usds/SME-QA-Website/pages/phases/getting-started/selecting-smes.md

 sidenav: hiring-phases
 phase: getting-started
 sub-phase-order: 020
 intro: The success of your hiring action depends on the strength of your subject matter experts (SMEs).
-Your most exemplary SMEs likely have many responsibilities; however, their time investment will result in stronger hires and a healthier workforce.
+Your most exemplary SMEs likely have many responsibilities; however, their time investment will result in a stronger certificate and a trusted certificate.
 ---

 <p class="usa-intro">